Before you book your next trip, here’s what you need to know.

 If you’re planning 2 or more trips within a 12-month period, then annual or ‘multi-trip cover’ is usually cheaper.
 Although it depends on where you're travelling to and how long you’re going for, so compare the cost against single-trip cover before buying a policy.

-However, we do offer comprehensive worldwide travel insurance as one of the options in our multi-cover policy, Select and Cover.
-And it even provides a degree of cover for cancellations related to coronavirus.
+We offer comprehensive worldwide travel insurance as one of the options in our multi-cover policy, Select and Cover.

 Cover starts from £19.50 per month for 3 options and there’s 7 different types of insurance to choose from.
 It covers you, your partner and any children living with you who are under 18 – or under 23 if they’re in full-time education and living at home during the holidays.